2023 Bonner graduating cohort group photo with eleven students

 Apply for Admission

-Apply by January 15.
-We use the Common Application exclusively, and there is no fee to apply.
+Apply by February 1 through the Common App or Coalition for College Application.
+There is no fee to apply.

 2

-Complete a Bonner Program Candidate Form to indicate your interest in the program.
-The form is due by January 15th, 2024.
+Complete a Bonner Program Application to indicate your interest in the program.

 3